w3c/testtwf-website/docs/review-process.md

 Facilitator or someone that is overseeing the test repository.
 * The merged tests are considered Approved.

-# Test Review and Approve Process in Shepherd (CSS tests only)
+# Test Review and Approval Process in Shepherd (CSS tests only)

 If you're writing CSS tests, you may follow an alternative process using [Shepherd][shepherd] defined on the